 - Assemble TBM Initially, the launch shaft would be used for TBM assembly.
 Safe assemblage would require adequate space around the perimeter of the machine for its construction.
-As a minimum, this should include space for a scaffold structure to provide a safe work platform on all sides, as well as a laydown area at the back of the machine for delivery of internal parts after completion of the TBM's skin. - launch, the machine would be pushed against a flattened, prepared face of the shaft wall with a ring seal to enable it to operate under pressure.
+As a minimum, this should include space for a scaffold structure to provide a safe work platform on all sides, as well as a laydown area at the back of the machine for delivery of internal parts after completion of the TBM's skin. - Launch TBM During the TBM's launch, the machine would be pushed against a flattened, prepared face of the shaft wall with a ring seal to enable it to operate under pressure.
 Behind the TBM, a thrust frame would be needed so the TBM could push against the wall or base of the shaft as it drives into the ground.
 There should be enough space for the TBM, the thrust frame, and for sections of the TBM backup to be lowered into position behind the thrust frame.
+During the launch, hydraulic power and other services would be supplied to the TBM though umbilical cords extending up the shaft walls.
+Figure 2 includes a plan layout for the TBM launch phase with a proposed ID of 115 feet.